This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 325°F.

-- In a small pan, combine the orange juice, marmalade, honey, chipotle peppers, and rosemary.
+- Make the glaze.
+In a small pan, combine the orange juice, marmalade, honey, chipotle peppers, and rosemary.
 Stir and bring to a boil over medium heat.
 Reduce to a simmer and cook until the glaze is thick like syrup, 3-5 minutes.
 Remove from the heat.⅓ cup fresh orange juice, ½ cup orange marmalade, ¼ cup honey, 1-2 chipotle peppers in adobo, 2 tsp minced fresh rosemary